10 Goth Garden Plants: Dark Foliage Picks for a Moody Garden

 Dark Side of the Moon astilbe (#7 on this list) is a Goth garden plant for shady spots.
 Image courtesy of Walters Gardens, Inc.

-1. First Editions® Eclipse® Bigleaf Hydrangea
+1. First Editions® Eclipse® Bigleaf Hydrangea, a Dark Foliage Shrub for Part Shade

 Hydrangea macrophylla ‘Bailmacseven’